Stepwisecliche/github-games/README.md

 ## Welcome to GitHub Games

 A project based learning activity for people who are getting started with Git and GitHub.
-Adding a new sentence for education purposes.

 You can play the game at: https://github.com/Stepwisecliche/github-games